“I am the Lord’s servant,” Mary answered. “May your word to me be fulfilled.” Then the angel left her.

 If God's word never fails, He will never harm us.
 He will never leave us astray or abandoned.
 And as this story shows, He will never take away something without giving us something greater in return.

-As Christmas draws near and our Lord is preparing to be born into our hearts, what are the fake pearls that we are holding onto?
-What is preventing us from saying Yes to God?
+As Christmas draws near and our Lord is preparing to be born into our hearts, what is preventing us from saying Yes to God?

 Let us look to Mary, our mother, for inspiration and guidance.
 Her docility enabled God to become man on Earth.

 God has an extraordinary plan for each of us, one that only we ourselves can carry out.
 The plan may not be easy, and the road may be tough.
 But with God, nothing is impossible.
 He will give you what you need, and He needs YOU!

 Wishing you and your loved ones a very Merry Christmas!
 May the happiness and blessings of the season bring you great joy!
 And as always, thank you for reading!